Jedsek/jedsek/README.md

 > "All gods are dead: now we want the overman to live."
 > — Friedrich Nietzsche, *Thus Spoke Zarathustra*, Part 1, "Of the Old and New Law-Tables"

-Fight for your dreams, kill the fears that hold you back, and then just keep pushing forward.
+Someone is fighting for dreams, slaying the fears that hold them back, and then just keeping pushing forward-step by steps.

+So, about you...
+Why can't that someone be you？
+**Why can't me?**

 - - -